 Others like Rep. Terri Sewell and Alabama Secretary of State John Merrill have mentioned their interest in running but have not made a public decision either way.

-The rally took place at Bullet and Barrel in Huntsville at 6 p.m.
-WAFF was there and will keep you updated on more from Brooks.
+The announcement is happening at Bullet and Barrel in Huntsville at 6 p.m.
+WAFF will be there and keep you updated on what Brooks has decided.